IBM/spacetech-ssa/orbit_prediction/README.md

 -   `--st_user`: The username for space-track.org
 -   `--st_password`: The password for space-track.org
 -   `--norad_id_file`: The path to a text file containing a single NORAD ID on each row to fetch orbit data for.
 If no file is passed then orbit data for all LEO ASOs will be fetched.
--   `--past_n_days`: The number of days into the past to fetch orbit data for each ASO, defaults to 30 days.
+-   `--last_n_days`: The number of days into the past to fetch orbit data for each ASO, defaults to 30 days.
 -   `--only_latest`: A boolean flag to only fetch the latest TLE for each ASO.
 -   `--output_path`: The path to save the orbit data parquet file to.